Transient Stability of Droop-Controlled Inverter Networks with Operating Constraints: Improved Guarantees for Meshed Networks

 \end{definition}

+We note that winding cells were introduced in \cite{SJ-EYH-KDS-FB:18jv3}, but winding vectors have been used in the study of power flows since \cite{NJ-AK:03}.
+The reader has likely encountered a similar concept of ``winding number'' from interpreting Nyquist plots.

-Winding numbers are always integer-valued \cite[Theorem 2.2]{SJ-EYH-KDS-FB:18j}, a property which is analogous to Kirchoff's voltage law (KVL).
+Winding vectors are always integer-valued, a property which is analogous to Kirchoff's voltage law (KVL).
 For real-valued nodal potentials, KVL guarantees that potential differences sum to zero around any cycle.
 Similarly, phase differences (in the sense of counter-clockwise arc length) sum to an integer multiple of $2\pi$ around any cycle.
+For example, suppose that $G$ is the triangle graph, consisting of a single cycle $\sigma = (1, 2, 3, 1)$.
+Let $\theta \in \mathbb T^3$.
+If there is an arc of length $\pi$ that contains $\theta_1, \theta_2, \theta_3$, then $w_\sigma(\theta) = 0$.
+Otherwise, $w_\sigma(\theta) = \pm 1$.
+Figure \ref{fig:3cycle_windingnum} (top) illustrates these three possible winding numbers, based on the configuration of phases around the cycle.
+Meanwhile, Figure \ref{fig:3cycle_windingnum} (bottom) illustrates $\Omega_u$ for each $u = -1, 0, 1$.